The nuclear dimension of $\mathcal O_\infty$-stable $C^*$-algebras: Introduction

 The broad strategy of the previous paragraph underpins our proof of Theorem~\ref{ThmA}.
 However when $A$ is non-simple, both the construction of finite dimensional models and the appropriate classification vehicle for transferring these models to $\mathrm{id}_A\otimes h$ are more delicate.\footnote{By a trick from \cite{BEMSW}, $h$ and $1_{\mathcal O_\infty}-h$ are approximately unitarily equivalent in $\mathcal O_\infty$, so that $\mathrm{id}_A\otimes h$ and $\mathrm{id}_A\otimes (1_{\mathcal O_\infty}-h)$ are approximately unitarily equivalent.
 So it suffices to model $\id_A\otimes h$, and we suppress $\mathrm{id}_A\otimes (1_{\mathcal O_\infty}-h)$ henceforth.} For the latter, we must use classification results for non-simple algebras.
 The order zero map $\id_A\otimes h$, gives rise to a $^*$-homomorphism $\pi \colon f\otimes a \mapsto a\otimes f(h)$ from the cone $C_0((0,1])\otimes A$ into $A\otimes \mathcal O_\infty$.
 Since embeddings of cones into Kirchberg algebras are $\mathcal O_2$-stable (see Lemma~\ref{Lm:HO2}), the second author's classification framework for $\mathcal O_2$-stable maps in \cite{Gabe17} applies to show that $\pi$ is determined up to approximate equivalence by its behaviour on ideals.

 To obtain our finite dimensional models, we construct a sequence of diagrams

 in which the $F_n$ are finite dimensional $\Cstar$-algebras, the $\eta_n$ are contractive order zero maps, and the $\tilde\psi_n$ are completely positive contractions and approximately order zero (in a point-norm sense).
-The sequence $(\eta_n\circ\tilde{\psi}_n)_{n=1}^\infty$ induces an order zero map $\theta$ from $A$ into the sequence algebra $(A\otimes\mathcal O_\infty)_{(\infty)}$ (for readers unfamiliar with sequence algebras, these are described just before Lemma~\ref{l:fctcalcseqoz}).
-Through the duality (\cite{WZ:MJM}) between order zero maps on $A$ and $^*$-homomorphisms out of $C_0((0,1])\otimes A$, this $\theta$ is determined by a $^*$-homomorphism $\rho\colon C_0((0,1])\otimes A\rightarrow (A\otimes\mathcal O_\infty)_{(\infty)}$.
-Our goal is to choose the diagrams~\eqref{IntroEq2} so that $\rho$ is $\mathcal O_2$-stable and induces the same map on ideals as $\pi$ (viewed as a map into $(A\otimes\mathcal O_\infty)_{(\infty)})$.
+The sequence $(\eta_n\circ\tilde{\psi}_n)_{n=1}^\infty$ induces an order zero map $\theta$ from $A$ into the sequence algebra $\prod_i A / \bigoplus_i A$, which is typically denoted $A_\infty$, but here denoted $A_{\seq}$ because $\mathcal{O}_\infty$ features heavily throughout.
+(For readers unfamiliar with sequence algebras, these are described just before Lemma~\ref{l:fctcalcseqoz}).
+Through the duality (\cite{WZ:MJM}) between order zero maps on $A$ and $^*$-homomorphisms out of $C_0((0,1])\otimes A$, this $\theta$ is determined by a $^*$-homomorphism $\rho\colon C_0((0,1])\otimes A\rightarrow (A\otimes\mathcal O_\infty)_{\seq}$.
+Our goal is to choose the diagrams~\eqref{IntroEq2} so that $\rho$ is $\mathcal O_2$-stable and induces the same map on ideals as $\pi$ (viewed as a map into $(A\otimes\mathcal O_\infty)_{\seq})$.
 Classification will then ensure that $\rho$ and $\pi$, and hence also the associated order zero maps, are approximately equivalent.\footnote{The form of approximate equivalence is subtle; classification gives approximate Murray and von Neumann equivalence of $\rho$ and $\pi$, which in turn gives approximate unitary equivalence after passing to a $2\times 2$ matrix amplification.
 We perform the nuclear dimension calculations in this matrix amplification, and subsequently compress back to the original $\Cstar$-algebra $A$.} This provides the required finite-dimensional approximations for $\id_A\otimes h$, and hence shows that $A$ has nuclear dimension one.